 They did just that with the Oct.
 13 1973, arrival of Selling England by the Pound.
 There's a slew of literary allusions here (T.S.
 Eliot in "The Cinema Show," Tolkien in "The Battle of Epping Forest"), but there's also the almost glam-rock propulsion of "I Know What I Like (In Your Wardrobe)."

-Unlike their subsequent double-album opus The Lamb Lies Down on Broadway, which marked the end of group's celebrated five-man lineup, each of the songs here works both together and of a piece.
+The literary references are apt, since Selling England might be best described as an anthology of short stories, loosely interwoven but separated rather than a true concept album.
+Unlike their subsequent double-album opus The Lamb Lies Down on Broadway, which marked the end of Genesis' celebrated five-man lineup, each of the songs here works both together and of a piece.

 Listen to Genesis Perform 'Firth of Fifth'

-Peter Gabriel is at his narrative best in "Epping Forest," Hackett gets another tasteful feature in "After the Ordeal" and there's even a hint of what's to come with the darkly emotional Collins vocal feature "More Fool Me."
+Peter Gabriel is at his narrative best in "Epping Forest," while Hackett gets another tasteful feature in "After the Ordeal."
+There's also a notable hint of what's to come for Genesis with the darkly emotional Collins vocal feature "More Fool Me."

 All of this gives Selling England by the Pound a layered complexity and an uncommon accessibility, even as it brings together all of the many disparate elements that made Genesis such a force.
 At least for the time being: Gabriel would be gone after the next studio project, then Hackett two albums later.

 Gallery Credit: Nick DeRiso

 How We Ranked Every Genesis Song